ACCEPTING CASES NATIONWIDE

 Contact a Talcum Powder Lawyer Today

 Baby powder and talc-based hygiene products were marketed as completely safe, not just for adults but for our nation’s most vulnerable population: newborns.
 However, mounting evidence shows that many of these products were contaminated with cancer-causing asbestos.
-As a result, thousands may have developed ovarian cancer.
+As a result, thousands may have developed ovarian cancer or mesothelioma.

 If you or your loved one developed ovarian cancer after using talc-based powders, you may have a right to compensation.
 Our legal team can advocate for you in court and at the negotiating table.
 Call us today at (585) 496-2648 or contact us online to start your free case review.